underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 #### Vintage McTiernan

-Find the date of the earliest McTiernan film.
+Starting with `mcTiernan`, find the date of the earliest McTiernan film.

 Tip: you can concisely find the minimum of two numbers `a` and `b` using `math.min(a, b)`.